Toenail Specialist in Wall Street, Midtown, and Harlem NYC

-Ingrown toenails as well as other toenail problems can cause major issues from pain, swelling, and pus to other symptoms.
-If you’re dealing with the toenail issue, call us today or book an appointment online.
+Ingrown toenails as well as other toenail problems can cause major issues such as pain, swelling, and pus.
+Some other symptoms when you should visit a podiatrist include bleeding, brittle nails, difficulty in walking, and change of the color of your nail.
+If you’re dealing with the toenail issue, talk to our podiatrist, Dr. Daniel Drapacz, DPM, at New York Foot Experts.
+For more information, contact us today or book an appointment online.
 We have convenient locations in Wall Street, Midtown, and Harlem NYC.

 Table of Contents: